whatmakeart/whatmakeart.github.io/content/courses/digital-1/2025-fall/drafts/identity-portrait-assignment.md

 ---
 title: Identity Portrait Assignment
 date: 2025-10-02T05:42:03
-lastmod: 2025-10-02T07:38:08
+lastmod: 2025-10-03T05:30:37
 draft: true
 ---

 Using skills and techniques learned in the first two projects, present a new composition with conceptual content in addition to technical achievement.
 The project focuses on photographic content created by you by adjusting the camera aperture, shutter speed and ISO.
 Digital painting and other image making techniques may be added to convey the precise feeling and concept you want to convey to your audience.

-Today’s self portrait might be dfifferent that tomorrow’s depending on their mood, shift the time if you want, doesn’t have to be today, could be past present and future selves
+Today’s self portrait might be different that tomorrow’s depending on their mood, shift the time if you want, doesn’t have to be today, could be past present and future selves

 ### Step 1 – My Identity?
 Your Identity?
 According to Who?